This proposal (along with its smaller sister records proposal) covers a

 statements at the end of each case body.
 Dart does not allow fallthrough, so

-statements have no real effect.
+these break statements have no real effect.
 They exist so that Dart code does

 not appear to be doing fallthrough to users coming from languages like C that